wickwirew/PureSQL/README.md

 You can install the CLI tool via homebrew by executing:
 ```
 brew tap wickwirew/wickwirew
-brew install otter
+brew install puresql
 ```

 Once the project has been added it is time to setup the queries and migrations folders.
 In the root of the project where you want everything to live, in terminal run the following command
 ```
-otter init
+puresql init
 ```

-This will create an `otter.yaml` configuration file.
+This will create an `puresql.yaml` configuration file.
 Here is where you can setup the project and define the directories of the migrations and queries and other project settings.

 > [!TIP]
 > Follow the SQL standard and use singular table names.
 This will stop table structs from being named plural